Ko Pha-ngan: History

-The name Ko Pha-ngan derives from the word "ngan", meaning 'sand bar' in southern Thai, for there are many sand bars offshore.
+The name Ko Pha-ngan derives from the word "ngan", meaning "sandbar" in southern Thai.
+There are many sandbars offshore.

 Ko Pha-ngan has been a longtime favorite of past kings of Thailand.
-Rama V, or Chulalongkorn, for example, visited Ko Pha-ngan 14 times during his reign.
+King Chulalongkorn (King Rama V) visited Ko Pha-ngan 14 times during his reign.

-The Bronze Drum of Dongson Culture (500–100 BCE) that was found on Ko Samui in 1977 is evidence that there were settlements of people on Ko Samui, Ko Pha-ngan, and their islets more than two thousand years ago.
-Some historians and archaeologists believe that the first group who migrated to Ko Pha-ngan were Austronesian peoples who travelled by boat from the Malay Peninsula.
+The Bronze Drum of Dongson Culture (500–100 BCE) that was found on Ko Samui in 1977 is evidence that there were settlements of people on Ko Samui, Ko Pha-ngan, and their islets more than 2,000 years ago.
+Some historians and archaeologists believe that the first group to migrate to Ko Pha-ngan were Austronesian peoples who traveled by boat from the Malay Peninsula.

-Over the last century the island's population has steadily expanded, first living off the sea and the land and farming coconuts.
-Later, tin mining became part of the economy.
-In the 1970s the mining industry faltered and finally petered out.
-Over the next decade, tourism took hold and now it is primarily a tourist destination.
-Fishing and coconut farming remain important to the local economy.